The Corporate Governance Review: Finland

 - the decision is clearly contrary to the principle of equal treatment; or

-- according to the law, the decision could not have been made, even with the consent of all shareholders.
+- the decision was not allowed by law, even with the consent of all shareholders.

-A shareholder may plead the invalidity of a void decision without a specific time limit, provided that it has been established that an action of objection shall nevertheless be made within a reasonable time.
+The Companies Act does not provide a time limit for pleading the invalidity of a void decision.
+However, an action of objection should nevertheless be made within a reasonable time.

 ii Shareholder duties and responsibilities